samglish/Client_side_Advanced/README.md

 ```
 <img src="Johnny.png" width="100%">

-Show shadow then click on password attack to crack.
+Show shadow then click on `start new attack` to crack.

 <img src="Johnny1.png" width="100%">